 As an instructor, Sarah has developed and taught college-level course content for many Bay Area institutions, including Merritt College, Academy of Art University, UC Berkeley and UC Extension.
 She has long been interested in technical issues related to grading, construction detailing, and stormwater management.
 She has also taught planting design studios, professional practice, and business courses for landscape designers and contractors.

-“A famous architect once said it takes at least 10 years to understand the basics of design and construction, and I have found this to be true.
-You can make the process less painful, however, by learning from experienced professionals and peers in a relaxed setting.” —Sarah Gronquist
+“It takes at least 10 years to develop a comprehensive understanding of design and construction as an apprentice working from start to finish on typical multi-year projects.
+You can enjoy the process more (and even accelerate your progress) by learning from experienced professionals and peers in a relaxed setting.”